IvicaV/LeanTabs/README.md

 It is more than just a tab closer — it's your personal tab management assistant.
 Unlike simple "tab suspenders," LeanTabs intelligently closes old tabs but saves them instantly into a beautiful, searchable dashboard.
 Designed for power users who demand efficiency without ever losing an important link.

-✨ Special Highlight: Unlike generic cleaners, LeanTabs features native support for Opera Workspaces, ensuring your separate workflows remain isolated and safe.
+✨ Special Highlight: Unlike generic cleaners, LeanTabs features native support for **Opera Workspaces**, ensuring your separate workflows remain isolated and safe.

 ---